gdamdam/awesome-decentralized-web/CONTRIBUTING.md

 - Projects with no meaningful development activity for roughly 2 years, whose software still works, are marked **Dormant**.
 - Dormant projects move to the **Graveyard** section when they stop working, archive their repository, shut down, or lose their domain (we keep the historical record).
 - Links whose domains are squatted, hijacked, or repurposed for spam are removed or repointed to archived copies immediately.
-If you spot one, please open an issue.
+If you spot one, please open an issue, or a PR if issue creation is unavailable to you.